 - Call the school office and ask for information on what is expected of children and parents.

 What if my child needs special help to be ready for kindergarten?

-- Check with your local school district office to find out about screening and programs.
+- Call your local school district office to find out about developmental screening and programs.

 The opinions, resources, and referrals provided on the IEL Web site are intended for informational purposes only and are not intended to take the place of medical or legal advice, or of other appropriate services.
 We encourage you to seek direct local assistance from a qualified professional if necessary before taking action.

 The content of the IEL Web site does not necessarily reflect the views or policies of the Illinois Early Learning Project, the University of Illinois at Urbana-Champaign, or the Illinois State Board of Education; nor does the mention of trade names, commercial products, or organizations imply endorsement by the Illinois Early Learning Project, the University of Illinois at Urbana-Champaign, or the Illinois State Board of Education.